Hornbill-Docs/servicemanager-config/servicemanager-config/customize/workflows/timer-automation.md

 The benefit of using timers within a workflow is to provide control over what conditions need to be met before a timer is started, paused, or marked.

 ## Before you begin
-Before timers can be utilized, at least one [Service Level Agreement (SLA)](/servicemanager-user-guide/service-portfolio/service-level-agreements/overview) needs to be defined with service levels that include response and resolution target.
+Before timers can be utilized, at least one [Service Level Agreement (SLA)](/servicemanager-user-guide/service-portfolio/service-level-agreements/overview) needs to be defined with service levels that include response and resolution targets.
 * A request that utilizes a workflow with timers needs to be associated with a [service](/servicemanager-user-guide/service-portfolio/services/overview).
 Service selection is typically done using the [Services Form](/servicemanager-config/customize/service-manager-capture-forms#services) in [Intelligent Capture](/servicemanager-config/customize/service-manager-capture).
 * A request that uses a workflow with a response timer must be associated with a service that has a [Service Level Agreement (SLA)](/servicemanager-user-guide/service-portfolio/service-level-agreements/overview) with a response target set up.
 * A request that uses a workflow with a resolution timer must be associated with a service that has a [Service Level Agreement (SLA)](/servicemanager-user-guide/service-portfolio/service-level-agreements/overview) with a resolution target set up.